AliSoftware/alisoftware.github.io/_posts/2018-09-02-protocols-private-properties.md

 Let's see that you want to create a dedicated object to manage your ViewControllers navigation, like a Coordinator.

-Every coordinator is gonna have a root `UINavigationController`, and share some common capabilities, like pushing and poping other ViewControllers on it.
+Every coordinator is going to have a root `UINavigationController`, and share some common capabilities, like pushing and poping other ViewControllers on it.
 So at first it might look like this[^1]:

 ```swift
 // Coordinator.swift